cire-thk/BifacialSimu/README-v1.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+Following an example with test parameters is shown.

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for BifacialSimu

 ### Break down into end to end tests